 Permits are often required for commercial filming and photography.
 Please contact the park manager at 541-548-7501 to determine if you will need a permit.

 Their are many climbing outfitter/guide services that operate at Smith Rock.
 An internet search or phone book reference will provide contact information.
 Park Staff does not provide referrals or specific climbing information.

-Camping permits are available at the fee station located at the enterance to the Bivouac camping area.
-Camping fees are $5 per person - per night.
+Camping permits are available at the fee station located at the entrance to the Bivouac camping area.
+Camping fees are $8.00 per person per night.